Deeksha-Singh1/Node-practice/README.md

 # Node-practice

-This is a practice reposity involving node.js, express.js and monDB
+This is a practice reposity involving node.js, express.js and mongoDB